FREQUENTLY ASKED QUESTIONS

 Change Program and/or Add Credential to existing Master's program

 Our website has most of the information you will need to assist you in choosing which program you would like to pursue or at least direct you to the person or sites that can.

 If you have questions about what the program admission requirements are, how to apply to program, program deadlines, etc., you can find those answers on the application page or call 559-278-0300.

-If you have questions about the specific coursework in the program, please contact the Program Coordinator listed under each title of programs we offer on the application page.
+If you have questions about the specific coursework in the program, please contact the Program Coordinator listed under each program title on the application page.

 To mail in your program application, send to:

 5005 North Maple Ave.
 M/S ED701